open/close all folders

 - On The Land Before Time, Cera and Littlefoot fight over which is the right way to the Great Valley.
 The others end up following Cera, because her route seems easier, leaving Littlefoot alone.
 Cera's way, however, leads them into danger, and Littlefoot has to rescue them.

 - In The Avengers, this was part of Loki's Evil Plan early in the film to cause Bruce Banner to Hulk out and help break the Avengers apart so they would be out of his way when he summons the Chitauri to Earth.
 It nearly worked.

 - Lord of the Rings is the Trope Namer here.
 They never do all meet again, since one of them dies and one is irrevocably transformed in the interim.
 They manage 8 of the original 9.

 - David Eddings' Belgariad: Towards the end of the novel the main party splits off to protect the ones they love, so to speak.
 Happens again in the Mallorean too.

 - The protagonist Stark family (including bastard son Jon Snow) of A Song of Ice and Fire is separated early on in the first novel, and further separates from there.
-As of the fifth book, two of them are dead, one is ambiguously dead, one is lost north of the Wall and presumed dead, one is undead, one is a glorified captive of a sociopathic manipulator with a creepy sexual interest in her, one is learning to abandon her entire identity, one is becoming a tree, and one is living on an island of cannibals.
+As of the fifth book, two of them are almost certainly dead, one is ambiguously dead, one is lost north of the Wall and presumed dead, one is undead, one is a glorified captive of a sociopathic manipulator with a creepy sexual interest in her, one is learning to abandon her entire identity, one is becoming a tree, and one is living on an island of cannibals.
 The outlook of a happy reunion seems bleak.

 - In Margaret Weis and Tracy Hickman's Dragonlance Chronicles, the main party is forced to separate early in the second book when the city of Tarsis is under attack.
 The groups mostly reassemble before the end, except that two died and another seemingly switched sides.